8059blank/8059blank.github.io/_posts/hackac/2021-09-16-HACK@AC Information.md

 **Inter-School Competition**

-* Open to all Secondary School Students in Singapore and **ACSI Year 4-6s**
+* Open to all Secondary School Students in Singapore and **ACS(I) Year 4-6s**
-* Note that ACSI students will be in a separate leader-board for this event
+* Note that ACS(I) students will be in a separate leader-board for this event
 * Solo Competition
 * **Date:** 16th October
-* **Time:** 9am - 5pm
+* **Time:** 8am - 5pm
 * **Venue:** Online

 ## Rules

 * Hack@AC is open only to current students from local secondary schools.
 Both Singaporean and non-Singaporean students from local secondary schools are welcome to participate.

-* You may participate only as an individual
+* You may only participate as an individual.

-* Winners will be decided based on the scores, subject to follow-on verification using (but not limited to) the following means:
+* Winners will be decided based on the scores, subject to follow up verification using (but not limited to) the following means:
   * submission of sufficiently detailed writeups challenges selected by the Organisers
   * elaboration on how challenges are solved over video conference